hazelcast/hazelcast-commandline-client/README.md

 ### Finally, run the project

-CLC starts the interactive mode by default.
+CLC starts the in interactive mode by default.

 On Linux and MacOS:
 ```